weidongxu-microsoft/java-sdk-tools/mcp/README.md

 }
 ```

 Replace `path/to/your/mcp/dist/index.js` with the actual absolute path to your compiled MCP server.
+(Refer to Installation section to install and build the MCP server.)

 ### Step 2: Restart VSCode